Automated Deposit Machine Vs Automated Teller Safe: Which Is Best Suited For Remote Cash Capture

 Cash is the main means of payment in bank branches and retail outlets.
-End users are accustomed to using bank notes and coins for their daily purchases.
+End users are accustomed to using banknotes and coins for their daily purchases.
 It is calculated that the total cash volume worldwide increases by 8-10% every year.

 As for automated deposit machines (ADM), the market standard for their volume tends to be higher.
 The most popular devices used by banks store around 15000-17000 notes.
 However, as these devices use specialized moneybags, storage volume can be significantly increased.
-Yet in practice, banks do not usually consider this option due to possible issues CIT personnel may encounter when handling extra-large bags.
+Yet, in practice, banks do not usually consider this option due to possible issues CIT personnel may encounter when handling extra-large bags.

-Considering all the characteristics, automated deposit machines prove to be a more efficient tool of providing RCC services.
+Considering all the characteristics, automated deposit machines prove to be a more efficient tool for providing RCC services.
 That is why banks prioritize this type of equipment, trying to find the best device management software according to their needs.

 Learn more about the product by contacting our company representatives.